 - You use software solutions to manage your pet care business.
 You want to be protected in the event of a data breach.
 In this scenario, you’re protected by cyber insurance.

-This is why it’s valuable to work with an insurance company that’s familiar with pet care businesses, whether it’s for groomers, daycares, or even walkers.
+This is why it’s valuable to work with an insurance company that’s familiar with pet care businesses, whether it’s for groomers, daycares, or walkers.
 These companies are more likely to offer the specific types of coverage you require and can build the perfect coverage package to suit your business’s needs.

 What is your budget?